AIF Rulebook 2014

 Where retail AIF must specify in its constitutional documents rules for valuation.
 They must define the expected method of valuation.

 The fund may only purchase or sell assets at prices which conform with the rules in its constitutional documents.
-It may only redeem or repurchase units by dividing the net asset value of the fund by the number of unit.
+It may only redeem or repurchase units by dividing the net asset value of the fund by the number of units.
 Such price may be decreased by duties and charges.

 There are provisions in relation to conditions on which classes of shares may be created.
 They may only create one or more share classes or within the fund or subfunds subject to the conditions in the constitutional documents.
 Each subfund being a single common pool, the are assets not to be allocated to individual share classes.